Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

 \subsection{Field equations}

 The Einstein field equations and the algebraic Bianchi identity, Eqs.~(\ref{eq:EinsteinField}), can be generically written in this exact GEM formalism --- i.e., in terms of $\vec{G}$, $\vec{\Omega}$, $\vec{\omega}$ and $K_{(\alpha\beta)}$.
 These equations will be compared in this section with the analogous electromagnetic situation: Maxwell's equations in an arbitrarily accelerated, rotating and shearing frame.
 The latter will be of use also in Sec.~\ref{sec:Weyl analogy}.
 As a special case, we will also consider \emph{stationary spacetimes} (and rigid, congruence adapted frames therein), where we recover the quasi-Maxwell formalism of e.g.~\cite{Natario,ZonozPRD,LandauLifshitz,MenaNatario,ZonozBell,Oliva}.
-In this case, the similarity with the electromagnetic analogue --- Maxwell's equations in an arbitrarily accelerated, rotating rigid frame (acceleration $\vec{a}=-\vec{G}$, vorticity $\vec{\omega}=\vec{\Omega}=\vec{H}/2$, cf.~Sec.~\ref{sub:The-reference-frame}) --- becomes closer, as we shall see.
+In this case, the similarity with the electromagnetic analogue --- Maxwell's equations in a rigid, but arbitrarily accelerated and rotating frame --- becomes closer, as we shall see.

-{}Before proceeding, let us write the following relations which will be useful.
-Let $A^{\alpha}$ be a \emph{spatial} vector; in the tetrad we have: where in (\ref{eq:DTetrad}) we used the connection symbols (\ref{eq:Connection0ij}), and the dot denotes the ordinary derivative along the observer worldline, $\dot{A}^{\hat{\alpha}}\equiv A_{\ ,\hat{\beta}}^{\hat{\alpha}}u^{\hat{\beta}}$.
+Before proceeding, let us write the following relations which will be useful.
+Let $A^{\alpha}$ be a \emph{spatial} vector; in the tetrad we have: